 When forced to admit that they do, in fact, worship Mary, Catholics will claim that they worship God through her, by praising the wonderful creation that God has made.
 Mary, in their minds, is the most beautiful and wonderful creation of God, and by praising her, they are praising her Creator.
 For Catholics, this is analogous to directing praise to an artist by praising his sculpture or painting.
-The problem with this is that God explicitly commands against worshipping Him through created things.
-We are not to bow down and worship anything in the form of heaven above or earth below (Exodus 20:4–5).
-Romans 1:25 could not be more clear, "They exchanged the truth of God for a lie, and worshiped and served created things rather than the Creator—who is forever praised.
+The problem with this is that God explicitly commands against worshiping Him through created things.
+We are not to bow down and worship the form of anything in heaven above or earth below (Exodus 20:4–5).
+Romans 1:25 could not be more clear: “They exchanged the truth of God for a lie, and worshiped and served created things rather than the Creator—who is forever praised.
 Amen.”
 Yes, God has created wonderful and amazing things.
 Yes, Mary was a godly woman who is worthy of our respect.
 No, we absolutely are not to worship God “vicariously” by praising things (or people) He has created.
 Doing so is blatant idolatry.